hollyanitamartin/shinyMicrobiota/test_data/unprocessed/README.md

 # shinyMicrobiota 'unprocessed' dataset

-Here we have included an 'unprocessed' dataset that requires some data manipulation in RStudio to produce the outputs that can then be uploaded to shinyMicrobiota.
+Here we have included an unprocessed dataset that requires some data manipulation in RStudio to produce the outputs that can then be uploaded to shinyMicrobiota.
 The purpose of this is to give users an opportunity to try this data processing step which is similar to what would be required to before uploading your own data to shinyMicrobiota.

-If you prefer to use a dataset that is ready to go, have a look at the 'shinyMicrobiota/test_data/plug_and_play' directory in this repo.
+If you prefer to use a dataset that is ready to go, have a look at the 'shinyMicrobiota/test_data/plug_and_play' directory in this repository.

 ### Data
 This dataset consists of 6 files generated from the QIIME2 workflow.
-The raw data consisted of 16S V4 rRNA amplicon sequencing data from [Jangi *et al.*, 2016](https://doi.org/10.1038/ncomms12015).
+The raw data consists of 16S V4 rRNA amplicon sequencing data from [Jangi *et al.*, 2016](https://doi.org/10.1038/ncomms12015).
 The raw sequencing data is available on NCBI's Sequencing Read Archive (SRA) with the accession number [PRJNA321051](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA321051/).The samples were collected from healthy controls and patients with Multiple Sclerosis.

 ### Instructions